uveshumar/SQL-Project/README.md

 Conclusion:

-1 - Usa, Brazil and India are the top 3 in the number of deaths.
+1 - USA, Brazil and India are the top 3 in the number of deaths.

 2 - The top three countries with highest percentage of people infected is: Andorra, Seychelles and Montenegro.